w3f/Grants-Program/applications/DeAINet.md

   ![image](https://user-images.githubusercontent.com/95557343/152795929-621711c2-8ab9-4af5-8dfe-078ad29ee7ee.png)

   - Users pay DEAI token to access DeAPIs.
-DeAINet will periodically generate a certain amount of new DEAI tokens and half of them will reward to the most active users.
+DeAINet will periodically generate a certain amount of new DEAI tokens and half of them will reward the most active users.
 Another half tokens distribute to a random address as an airdrop.
 After 4 years, no more DEAI is generated.